 Classes were held in the new building until 1954 when the city was incorporated.
 For a few years it served as the city hall.
 It also was the city library for a time.
-In 1990, the city undertook a rebuilding/restoration of the school thanks to historical photos of the courtyard and entrance provided by the Historical Society.
-For several years, the building served as the Senior Center until closed due to mold in 2002.
+Eventually, it became the Senior Center In 1990, the city undertook a rebuilding/restoration of the school which today, thanks to historical photos of the courtyard and entrance provided by the Historical Society, looks very much as it did in the 1920s (however, the 14 foot high beaded wood ceilings in the four original classrooms are hidden by hanging panel ceilings and flourescent lights).
 In 1993, the school was listed on the National Register of Historic Places.
 Picture is from July, 1997.

 In the early 21st Century the City began

 construction of the Milpitas Public Library which adaptively

 reused the old school and added new wings to the north and south